bluenote-1577/sylph-utils/README.md

 This repository contains helper scripts for manipulating the output of [sylph](https://github.com/bluenote-1577/sylph).

-### sylph_to_taxprof.py - obtaining taxonomic profiles from sylph's output
+## sylph_to_taxprof.py - obtaining taxonomic profiles from sylph's output

 ```sh
 python sylph_to_taxprof.py -m database_metadata.tsv.gz -s sylph_output.tsv -o prefix_or_folder/
 ```
 * `-m`: taxonomy metadata file.
 Metadata files are present in this repository.
 * `-s`: the output from sylph.
 The database used has to coincide with the `-m` option.
 * `-o`: prepends this prefix to all of the output files; one output for each sample in the sylph output.
+* Output suffix is `.sylphmpa`.

 You have to use the metadata file corresponding to the database used.
 So if you use the GTDB-R214 database for sylph, you have to use the `gtdb_r214_metadata.tsv.gz` file.